software-students-fall2023/git-workflow-practice-harley-bulbasaur/README.md

 # Merlin's comment

 The article from SumatoSoft provides a comprehensive overview of the diverse roles within the software development industry, highlighting the ever-evolving nature of this field.
 This detailed categorization offers clarity on the myriad of career paths available in software development.

+# Steven's comment

+The role of a software engineer is remarkably dynamic, adapting to the evolving landscape of technology.
+As time progresses, we witness a constant shift in the tools, methodologies, and platforms that engineers work with.
+From the emergence of new programming languages to the adoption of cutting-edge frameworks, staying current with industry trends becomes paramount.